7thAAC/7thAAC.github.io/index.md

 If you wish to give a contributed talk, please submit your title and abstract when registering.
 Contributed talks will be 20 minutes plus questions.
 Please use simple LaTeX format (avoiding macros - think arXiv abstract format).

-To register, please fill in this form.
+To register, please fill in this form (link to come).

 ## Plenary Talks